 What does the duty of confidentiality require?

-What kinds of disclosure are inappropriate?
+What other kinds of disclosures are inappropriate?

 When can confidentiality be breached?

-Concern for the safety of other specific persons
+Exception 1: Concern for the safety of other specific persons